 A model that has been around since the inception of women’s bras – it’s a little old-school, according to some people considering the number of options out there.
 There is nothing right or wrong about them; it is a matter of choice and comfort.
 Women in the late forties and early fifties prefer these over the back open since they seem more convenient to wear.

 19. Convertible Bra

 Bras and lingerie are getting expensive by the day.
-But you cannot afford to not invest in these because these are bare essentials and a necessity for every woman.
+But you cannot afford not to invest in these because these are bare essentials and a necessity for every woman.
 But, thanks to the novelty of the fashion industry, there is no dearth of ideas.
 So, convertible bras are the next big thing.
-I mean why not?
+I mean, why not?
 Buy one that actually doubles or triples up for you.
 You have a variety of combinations for the multi-way bras.
-They usually come with a few types of strap sets that convert into halter, racerback, strapless, etc. A breeze while traveling as well.
+They usually come with a few types of strap sets that convert into a halter, racerback, strapless, etc. A breeze while traveling as well.

 20. Bridal Bra